 Undetected by the four robbers, bank customer Mrs. B. P. Blassengame was able to sneak out of the lobby and alert Police Chief Bedford.

 According to Boyce House, Bedford was “a giant of a man and a veteran peace officer.”
 Bedford grabbed a riot gun and headed for the alley beside the bank.
 He told officers R. T. Redies and George Carmichael to cover the back door of the bank.

 After the robbery came a gunfight worthy of the wild West.
 The four robbers and the three policemen began shooting.
 They were soon joined by civilian residents of Cisco.
 Some brought their own guns to the fight; others rushed to hardware stores to get guns.
-Cisco, like the rest of America, was in the midst of the depression.
-In Texas three or four banks were being robbed every day, and the Texas Bankers Association offered a $5,000 reward to anyone shooting a bank robber.
+At that time the Texas Bankers Association offered a $5,000 reward to anyone shooting a bank robber.
 No doubt the prospect of a reward was an added incentive to some of the armed residents.

 As the gunfight continued, the robbers shot their way to their getaway car in the alley.
 They took with them two hostages from the bank to serve as human shields: Laverne Comer, age twelve, and Emma May Robertson, age ten.

 The robbers fled town with the two girls.
 The shooting stopped.
 Chief Bedford and officer Carmichael were fatally wounded.
 Six other citizens of Cisco were wounded.
 Robbers Ratliff and Davis also were wounded.
 The bank building was riddled with an estimated two hundred bullet holes.

 Officer Redies and other residents of Cisco formed an impromptu posse and pursued Santa and his elves.
 The largest manhunt in Texas to that date was under way for the desperado Santa Claus.